-Nutrition provides the foundation, but Herbal Medicine can take what you offer your clients to a whole new level, especially considering that many of the medicines prescribed by doctors have their origins in plants.
-Herbal Medicine gives you a powerful tool to help your clients with their conditions, the natural way.
+Nutrition provides the foundation, but Herbal Medicine can take what you offer your clients to a whole new level, especially considering that many medicines prescribed by doctors have their origins in plants.
+Herbal Medicine gives you a powerful tool to help your clients with their conditions the natural way.

-This course is designed to be completed over a three year period based on approximately 9 hours of study per week.
-You can, however, complete more quickly than this if you want to.
-Whereas Nutrition can be studied by anyone, Western Herbal Medicine is primarily suited to those who wish to embark on a career as a medical herbalist or Naturopath.
+This course is designed to be completed over three years based on approximately 9 hours of study per week.
+You can complete it more quickly than this if you want to.
+Whereas anyone can study Nutrition, Western Herbal Medicine is primarily suited to those wishing to embark on a medical herbalist or Naturopath career.
 It is also often chosen by Nutritionists who wish to expand their skills and grow their practice by being able to offer their clients more.
 Herbal Medicine provides you with a powerful tool to assist your clients, noting many of the medicines prescribed by doctors today have their origins in plants.
-Herbal Medicine offers a more natural and holistic, yet still effective, approach.
+Herbal Medicine offers a more natural, holistic, yet effective approach.

 3 Year Course

 The course price ranges from $15,995 to $19,962, depending on how you pay.